Are you concerned that your sales rep may not have reached out to a prospect or followed up with them?

 With an established sales cadence, your team will know exactly when to pick up the phone, whom to call, when to send an email, or when to move on to the next lead.

-Here are some of the most important aspects to consider to create a successful sales cadence for your team.
+Here are some of the most important aspects to consider.

-You get leads from different sources — some may be quite “warm” because they’re referred by current customers.
-Other prospects are not so “warm” because they are from a list broker, or the contact simply downloaded a free ebook and doesn’t expect a sales call.
+You get leads from different sources — some may be quite “warm” because they’re referred by your existing customers.
+Others are colder because they are from a list broker, or they simply downloaded a free ebook and don’t expect a sales call.

 Your sales cadence needs to take all engagement methods into consideration — calls, emails, downloads, and social media.
 To diversify your communication and get in touch with your leads using their preferred channel, it’s essential to create workflows for each type of interaction your team has with your prospects.